cpb-/cpb-/README.md

-### Hello.

-Are you interested in embedded systems?
+### Hey, are you interested in embedded systems?

 If so, I recommand you to join (online only) the **Live Embedded Event #3** on May the 18th.

+One day of online conferences, workshops or lighting talks about the embedded ecosystem.

 The Call For Papers is currently open at <https://live-embedded-event.com>